15 Common Website Errors Many Businesses Make!

 - Don’t just start building your website.

-Starting to design and build your new website or e-commerce store without a plan is bound to lead to failure.
+Starting to design and build your new website or e-commerce store without a plan will lead to failure.
 Your online presence represents a significant business investment, and you must treat it the same.
 After all, you would not lease the first available office or storefront without considering other options.
-Be sure to evaluate different website options to determine which best suits your business needs.
+Evaluate different website options to determine which best suits your business needs.

 - Do plan ahead.